 The Randolph Plan is a way of looking at the undergraduate degree program, or a methodology for the journey from Orientation to Commencement.

-Students work with a faculty advisor and staff members in career development and in student affairs to create their own versions of The Randolph Plan, mapping out their plans, using interests, values, and goals as the basis for decisions about the curricular and co-curricular programs at the College-the major, minor, course electives, internships, vacation jobs, volunteer work, leadership commitments and extra-curricular activities.
+Students work with a faculty advisor and staff members in career development and in student affairs to create their own versions of the Randolph Plan, mapping out their plans, using interests, values, and goals as the basis for decisions about the curricular and co-curricular programs at the College, including majors, minors, course electives, internships, jobs, volunteer work, leadership commitments, and extra-curricular activities.